 We may offer, from time to time in one or more offerings, up to \$500,000,000 of our common stock or debt securities, which we refer to, collectively, as the "securities."
 Our securities may be offered at prices and on terms to be disclosed in one or more supplements to this prospectus.
 The offering price per share of our common stock, less any underwriting commissions or discounts, will not be less than the net asset value, or NAV, per share of our common stock at the time of the offering, except (1) with the approval of our common stockholders or (2) under such other circumstances as the Securities and Exchange Commission may permit.
 We did not seek stockholder approval to issue common stock at a price below NAV per share at our 2017 annual meeting of stockholders.
 We do not anticipate seeking such approval in the future.
 However, in the event we change our position, we will seek approval of our common stockholders.
-Sales of common stock at prices below NAV per share and may lower the market price of our common stock.
+Sales of common stock at prices below NAV per share would dilute the interests of existing stockholders, reducing our NAV per share and may lower the market price of our common stock.
 Moreover, sales of common stock below NAV may have a negative impact on total returns and could have a negative impact on the market price of shares of our common stock.
 See "Sales of Common Stock Below Net Asset Value."